-Tip #1: Show you can stand with what is right
+Tip #1: Show you can stand by what is right

 Tip #2: Show you are bold enough to air your opinions and point out an issue for correction

-When working as an assistant, I go through documents to ensure that everything is in good shape.
-When there are issues on records, I tell my superior and suggest a different way of doing it.
+As an assistant, I go through documents to ensure that everything is in good shape.
+When there are issues with records, I tell my superior and suggest a different way of doing it.
 However, I respect the fact that my superior holds the final decision on whether to follow my advice or not.

 7. Give an Example of a Time You Used Logic to Resolve a Problem?

 Employers want an employee who can solve problems.
 Show how you can employ logic to solve a problem at work.

 Tip #1: State the problem you had at work

 Tip #2: Mention the solutions you employ to solve issues

 One time a client sent me an email inquiring about a loan to pay off a few debts.
 Based on the amount he was asking for, I sought to help him.
 I drew a plan to help him set off his debt while still benefiting my employer.

 8. What Do You Think Makes a Typical Day as an Accounting Assistant?